-Osteopathy is a system of diagnosis and treatment for a wide range of conditions.
+Osteopathy is a system of diagnosis and treatment.
 It works with the structure and function of the body and is based on the principle that the well being of an individual depends on the skeleton, muscles, ligaments and connective tissue functioning smoothly together.

 An initial consultation with an osteopath includes the taking of a full medical case history and thorough examination.
 This allows the osteopath to screen for potential red flags that require referral for further investigation.
 An experienced osteopath uses palpation and detailed functional biomechanical evaluation to determine whether somatic dysfunction exists.
 This somatic dysfunction is defined as tissue texture changes, asymmetry, restricted range of movement and tenderness.
 If somatic dysfunction exists the osteopath directs treatment towards the cause of that dysfunction.
 Osteopathy understands that no two cases are the same and that each case must therefore be treated on its own merits, and to reassess, re-evaluate the patient each time he/she is treated.

 Treatment is primarily “hands-on” and include; soft-tissue treatment, joint articulation, myofascial release techniques, strain-counterstrain, cranio-sacral techniques and neuromuscular inhibition techniques and when appropriate joint manipulation techniques.
 Advice on posture and exercise may be provided to aid recovery, promote health and prevent symptoms from recurring.

 The General Osteopathic Council (GOsC www.osteopathy.org.uk) regulates the practice of osteopathy in the UK.
 By law all osteopaths must have completed a four/five year bachelor or masters degree in osteopathy and be registered with the GOsC who also set the standards of osteopathic education and requires qualified osteopaths to update their training throughout their working lives.